Sundial: Altitude-based sundials

 Since the Sun's altitude is the same at times equally spaced about noon (e.g., 9am and 3pm), the user had to know whether it was morning or afternoon.
-At, say, 3:00 pm, that isn't a problem.
-But when the dial indicates a time 15 minutes from noon, the user likely won't have a way of distinguishing 11:45 from 12:15.
+At, say, 3:00 pm, that is not a problem.
+But when the dial indicates a time 15 minutes from noon, the user likely will not have a way of distinguishing 11:45 from 12:15.

-Additionally, altitude dials are less accurate near noon, because the sun's altitude isn't changing rapidly then.
+Additionally, altitude dials are less accurate near noon, because the sun's altitude is not changing rapidly then.

 Many of these dials are portable and simple to use.
 As is often the case with other sundials, many altitude dials are designed for only one latitude.
 But the capuchin dial (described below) has a version that's adjustable for latitude.